 Early History of the Lofweck family

 This web page shows only a small excerpt of our Lofweck research.
-Another 199 words (14 lines of text) covering the years 1352, 1640, 1633, 1359, 1457, 1462, 1508, 1558 and 1605 are included under the topic Early Lofweck History in all our PDF Extended History products and printed products wherever possible.
+Another 199 words (14 lines of text) covering the years 1352, 1640, 1633, 1423, 1457, 1462, 1508, 1558, 1605 and 1649 are included under the topic Early Lofweck History in all our PDF Extended History products and printed products wherever possible.

 Lofweck Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Lofweck include Tower, Towers, Toure, Toures, Lowick, Lofwick and others.

 Early Notables of the Lofweck family (pre 1700)

 More information is included under the topic Early Lofweck Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Lofweck family to Ireland

 Some of the Lofweck family moved to Ireland, but this topic is not covered in this excerpt.

 Another 32 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Lofweck family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Lofwecks to arrive on North American shores: Joane Tower who settled in Virginia in 1670; John Tower settled in Boston Massachusetts in 1637; John Tower settled in New England with five children in 1641.